 Universal Studios Hollywood is one of the most popular attractions in Los Angeles.
 Most people associate the name with the theme park, but it’s also a working studio that has been offering studio tours since 1964.

-The World-Famous Studio Tour is the park’s amazing, hour-long backlot tram ride.
-You can absolutely fit it into a day that includes plenty of roller coasters and character sightings especially if you buy the Universal Express pass that allows entry via an expedited line (well worth the added cost on peak days).
+The World-Famous Studio Tour is the park’s hour-long backlot tram ride with a live narrator who guides you through iconic sets including the Jaws lake, Psycho’s Bates Motel, Courthouse Square from Back to the Future, and immersive experiences like King Kong 360 3-D. You can absolutely fit it into a day that includes plenty of rides and character sightings, especially if you buy the Universal Express pass that lets you skip the line (well worth the added cost on peak days).

-One thing you need to know before you go is that even if you’re only really interested in Universal’s World Famous Studio Tour, you still have to purchase admission to the theme park — so getting discounted Universal Studios Hollywood tickets is worth it.
+One thing you need to know before you go is that even if you’re only really interested in Universal’s World-Famous Studio Tour, you still have to purchase admission to the theme park — you can’t buy a separate studio tour–only ticket.
+That’s why getting discounted Universal Studios Hollywood tickets is worth it.

 For a really great behind-the-scenes look at the art of making movies and TV shows, you can’t beat the Warner Bros.
-Studio Tour.
+Studio Tour Hollywood in Burbank.

-You’ll also get to walk around actual working sets and see what the cameras see (and don’t see), though there won’t be anyone actually filming during the tour.
+You’ll get to walk around actual working sets and see what the cameras see (and don’t see), and on the guided portion, there’s plenty of time to ask questions.

-Touring Universal Studios and the Warner Bros.
-Studio in the Same Trip
+Touring Universal Studios and Warner Bros. in the Same Trip

 Taking both tours in the same trip is no problem at all.
-You can take the Warner Bros. studio tour in one morning or afternoon, leaving the rest of the day free to do a second activity and hit Universal Studios Hollywood the next day.
+The two studios are only about three miles apart which is roughly a 10-minute drive without traffic.
+You can take the Warner Bros. studio tour in one morning or afternoon, leaving the rest of the day free to explore other L.A. attractions, and hit Universal Studios Hollywood the next day.

-Even if you plan on taking the VIP tour at Universal Studios Hollywood, you’ll still have plenty of time for the rides — especially since the VIP tour tickets include multi-ride, front-of-line passes to all the rides and shows including the World-Famous Studio Tour.
+Even if you plan on taking the VIP tour at Universal Studios Hollywood, you’ll still have plenty of time for the rides, especially since the VIP tour tickets include front-of-line passes to all the rides and shows, including the World-Famous Studio Tour.

-Touring Universal Studios and the Warner Bros.
-Studio in the Same Day
+Can You Tour Universal Studios and Warner Bros. in the Same Day?

-A lot of people have asked me if it’s possible to do both of these studio tours in the same day and while the quick answer is yes, it does take some planning.
+A lot of people ask me if it’s possible to do both studio tours in the same day, and the quick answer is yes — but it does take planning, and I’d only recommend it if you’re short on time.

-Knowing that you are scheduling both parks for the same day, you’re going to have fewer hours to explore Universal’s theme park.
-For example, you could book the earliest Warner Bros. studio tour of the day and then drive to Universal Studios Hollywood, take the tour, and stay until closing time, which may be as late as 10 p.m. during the summer.
+That said, if you’re determined to do it: book the earliest Warner Bros. tour slot (8:30 a.m.), finish up by around noon, then drive 10 minutes to Universal Studios Hollywood and stay until closing time, which can be as late as 10 p.m. during the summer.

 Tips for Touring Both Universal Studios and Warner Bros.
 Studios